andersonbrito/subsampler/README.md

 # subsampler

-A tool for subsampling genomic data based on epidemiological time series data.
+A pipeline for subsampling genomic data based on epidemiological time series data.

 # Citing